Disclaimers

 Whilst a Certificate of Completion for ASCIA anaphylaxis e-training for pharmacists can be provided as proof that training has been successfully completed, the certificate is not a qualification as ASCIA is not an accrediting body.
 ASCIA anaphylaxis e-training for pharmacists is not an anaphylaxis train the trainer course, which needs to be completed through a face to face anaphylaxis train the trainer course.

-Adrenaline autoinjectors must only be used as directed and any questions should be directed to a medical practitioner.
-The active ingredient in adrenaline autoinjectors is adrenaline and for further information you should refer to the relevant consumer information provided by the suppliers of adrenaline autoinjectors.
 ASCIA anaphylaxis e-training for pharmacists contains links to other websites.
 These linked websites are not under the control of ASCIA and inclusion of any link does not imply endorsement of the linked website by ASCIA.

 Any inquiries regarding ASCIA anaphylaxis e-training for pharmacists should be emailed to info@allergy.org.au